“Challenge yourself with overnight, offshore passages, and night time landfalls!”

 Each course provides 16 hours of classroom based instruction.

 WEEK/WEEKEND: Wednesday – Sunday in a liveaboard situation.

-New England (five day trip) = $2500 per person (minimum of three to hold class in New England)
+New England (five day trip) = $2,599 per person (minimum of two to hold class in New England)

-Caribbean (seven day trip) = $2,999 per person (minimum of four to hold class in the Caribbean) plus an ASA text No books currently match this course curriculum, so no book is sold for this course.
+Caribbean (seven day trip) = $3,299 per person (minimum of three to hold class in the Caribbean) plus an ASA text No books currently match this course curriculum, so no book is sold for this course.

 Pricing includes ASA certification course, ASA certification, all operating costs (i.e. fuel, water, trash, up to one nights dockage, mooring fees, etc.), as well as a budget for breakfasts, lunches, approx. two dinners aboard, snacks, and non-alcoholic beverages/hydration.

 Students need to purchase personal safety equipment for approx. $350.00

 NOTE: We occasionally run ASA 106 courses in the Virgin Islands (US, British, & Spanish) aboard our 2008 Beneteau 46 3-cabin over the winter months that include certification.
 For details, visit our Caribbean Vacations page.
 We prefer to run ASA 106 courses out of New England due to the more challenging/interesting cruising grounds.
 Contact us to get onto our “interested” list.

 All course dates and pricing are subject to change until you are registered.
 REFER to your Registration Card provided in your course information for the actual course dates that were discussed at time of your course registration, or give Brenton a call!